tothantonio/pathfinding-visualizer/README.md

 - `constants.ts` defines constants used throughout the application
 - `helpers.ts` contains helper functions for the application
 - `types.ts` defines types used in the application(AlgorithmType, MazeType, TileType, GridType)

+`TileContext.tsx` defines the TileContext and TileProvider.
+Manages states for the start and the end tiles.
+Uses `useState` to manage the state and `createContext` to create the context.

+`useTile.tsx` is a custom hook to acces the TileContext.